-- 1. Greetings and Felicitations - 2.
-Puzzle of the day - 3.
-Authentication: - a. validating client (user) identity - b. validating server (system) identity - c. validating both (mutual authentication) - 4.
-Basis: what you know/have/are, where you are - 5.
+- 1. Cryptographic Key Infrastructure - a.
+Certificates (X.509, PGP) - b.
+Certificate, key revocation - 2.
+Digital Signatures - a.
+Judge can confirm, to the limits of technology, that claimed signer did sign message - b.
+RSA digital signatures: sign, then encipher - 3.
+Authentication: - a.
+Basis: what you know/have/are, where you are - 4.
 Passwords - a.
 How UNIX does selection - b.
-Problem: common passwords; Go through Morris and Thompson ; Klein and mine, etc. - c.
+Problem: common passwords - c.
 May be pass phrases: goal is to make search space as large as possible, distribution as uniform as possible - d.
 Other ways to force good password selection: random, pronounceable, computer-aided selection - e.
-Go through problems, approaches to each, esp. proactive - 6.
+Go through problems, approaches to each, esp. proactive - 5.
 Password Storage - a.
 In the clear; MULTICS story - b.
-Enciphers; key must be kept available; get to it and it's all over - c.
-Hashed; present idea of one-way functions using identity and sum - d.
-Show UNIX version - 7.
+Enciphered; key must be kept available; get to it and it's all over - c.
+Hashed; present idea of one-way functions using identity and sum; show UNIX version, including salt - 6.
 Attack Schemes Directed to the Passwords - a.
 Exhaustive search: UNIX is 1-8 chars, say 96 possibles; it's about 7e16 - b.
 Inspired guessing: think of what people would like (see above) - c.
 Random guessing: can't defend against it; bad login messages aid it - d.
-Scavenging: passwords often typed where they might be recorded (b\as login name, in other contexts, etc. - e.
+Scavenging: passwords often typed where they might be recorded (as login name, in other contexts, etc.) - e.
 Ask the user: very common with some public access services - f.
-Expected time to guess - 8.
+Expected time to guess - 7.
 Password aging - a.
 Pick age so when password is guessed, it's no longer valid - b.
-Implementation: track previous passwords vs. upper, lower time bounds - 9.
+Implementation: track previous passwords vs. upper, lower time bounds - 8.
 Ultimate in aging: One-Time Password - a.
 Password is valid for only one use - b.
 May work from list, or new password may be generated from old by a function - c.
-Example: S/Key - 10.
+Example: S/Key - 9.
 Challenge-response systems - a.
 Computer issues challenge, user presents response to verify secret information known/item possessed - b.
 Example operations: f(x) = x+1, random, string (for users without computers), time of day, computer sends E(x), you answer E(D(E(x))+1) - c.
 Note: password never sent on wire or network - d.
-Attack: monkey-in-the-middle - e.
+Attack: man-in-the-middle - e.
 Defense: mutual authentication